-Obstructions over 350 feet above ground level require several interconnected PC 314-5 power converters (typically three) operating the corresponding number of flashheads.
-A master/slave control line (two-wire) at terminals TB1-4 and TB1-5 at the front panel interconnects the units.
+Obstructions over 350 feet above ground level require several interconnected PC 310-7 power converters and corresponding Flashheads.
+A master/slave control line (two-wires) at terminals TB1-4 and TB1-5 at the front panel interconnects the units.
 A sync pulse on the line flashes all the lights in unison and at the same rate.